TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-call-procedure.md

 <a id="reference_47BF2460F6924D4F8CD81DA99BFAD783__section_7ED8E756C2304C88947F7954A54EA3B5"></a>
 ##Description

-The CALL syntax enables you to specify the RowStore members that execute the procedure as well as the result processor that you want to use to process the results from multiple members.
+The CALL syntax enables you to specify the SnappyData members that execute the procedure as well as the result processor that you want to use to process the results from multiple members.

-RowStore has a default result processor that collates results from different members if you do not specify a custom result processor.
+SnappyData has a default result processor that collates results from different members if you do not specify a custom result processor.
 The default processor performs unordered merges on the dynamic result sets from each server where the procedure is executed, and presents the same number of ResultSets to the JDBC client that was declared in the CREATE PROCEDURE statement.

 <a href="../../developers_guide/topics/server-side/data-aware-procedures.html#data-aware-procedures" class="xref" title="A procedure is an application function call or subroutine that is managed in the database server.
-Because multiple RowStore members operate together in a distributed system, procedure execution in RowStore can also be parallelized to run on multiple members, concurrently.
-A procedure that executes concurrently on multiple RowStore members is called a data-aware procedure.">Programming Data-Aware Procedures and Result Processors</a> provides more information about developing and configuring data-aware procedures and custom result processors.
+Because multiple SnappyData members operate together in a distributed system, procedure execution in SnappyData can also be parallelized to run on multiple members, concurrently.
+A procedure that executes concurrently on multiple SnappyData members is called a data-aware procedure.">Programming Data-Aware Procedures and Result Processors</a> provides more information about developing and configuring data-aware procedures and custom result processors.

 <a id="reference_47BF2460F6924D4F8CD81DA99BFAD783__section_2844AFF97AB440D7BE175E11EB6A0D17"></a>